AWRaCLe: All-Weather Image Restoration using Visual In-Context Learning: Introduction

 \section{Introduction}

 Unfavorable weather conditions, such as rain, snow and haze, significantly degrade the performance of computer vision systems impacting applications such as autonomous navigation, surveillance, and aerial imaging.
 Thus, there is a need for frameworks that mitigate weather-induced corruptions while preserving the underlying image semantics.
-Initial attempts at this problem~\cite{early1,early2,early3} worked by modelling the physics of the degradations, and estimated physics-based parameters to obtain the restored image.
-These methods were not effective due to the varying degradation characteristics that occur in real-life scenarios.
-To overcome these limitations, many deep learning-based methods such as~\cite{haze1,haze2,haze3,dehazeformer} for dehazing,~\cite{snow1,snow2,snow100k} for desnowing, and~\cite{rain1,rain2,rain3} for deraining have been proposed.
-However, these methods are specific to a single degradation.
-For handling multiple degradations, Uformer~\cite{uformer}, Restormer~\cite{restormer}, MPRNet~\cite{mprnet} and SwinIR~\cite{swinir} were proposed.
-These approaches can be trained to remove any one type of degradation at a time.
-Using them for a different degradation involves either re-training or fine-tuning the networks, rendering them impractical to use in real-life settings.
+Intial physics-based methods~\cite{early1,early2,early3} struggled to handle real-world variability in degradations.
+Deep learning approaches that handle a single degradation~\cite{dehazeformer, snow2, rain2, swinir, restormer, mprnet, uformer} at a time were then proposed, but they must be retrained or fine-tuned for each new condition, reducing their practicality.